aaishikdutta/notebook-lm-podcast-audiogram/README.md

 ### 6. Rendering the video

 Once you have both the audio and the srt file, render using the remotion studio or remotion cli.
-For more help to use the cli, follow the official (remotion docs)[https://www.remotion.dev/docs/renderer].
+For more help to use the cli, follow the official [remotion docs](https://www.remotion.dev/docs/renderer).